-- The expectations regarding safe and responsible use of social media applies to all members of BCFED community. - The term social media may include (but is not limited to): blogs; wikis; social networking sites; forums; bulletin boards; online gaming; apps; video/photo sharing sites; chatrooms and instant messenger. - All members of BCFED community are expected to engage in social media in a positive, safe and responsible manner. - All members of <BCFED> community are advised not to publish specific and detailed private thoughts, concerns, pictures or messages on any social media services, especially content that may be considered threatening, hurtful or defamatory to others. - We will control learner and staff access to social media whilst using setting provided devices and systems on site. - The use of social media during setting hours for personal use is permitted.with explicit permission of the HT - Inappropriate or excessive use of social media during setting hours or whilst using setting devices may result in disciplinary or legal action and/or removal of internet facilities. - Concerns regarding the online conduct of any member of BCFED community on social media, should be reported to the DSL and will be managed in accordance with our antibullying, allegations against staff, behaviour and child protection policies.
+- The expectations regarding safe and responsible use of social media applies to all members of our school community. - The term social media may include (but is not limited to): blogs; wikis; social networking sites; forums; bulletin boards; online gaming; apps; video/photo sharing sites; chatrooms and instant messenger. - All members of our school community are expected to engage in social media in a positive, safe and responsible manner. - All members of our school community are advised not to publish specific and detailed private thoughts, concerns, pictures or messages on any social media services, especially content that may be considered threatening, hurtful or defamatory to others. - We will control learner and staff access to social media whilst using setting provided devices and systems on site. - Setting the privacy levels of their personal sites. - Being aware of location sharing services. - o Opting out of public listings on social networking sites. - Logging out of accounts after use. - Keeping passwords safe and confidential. - Ensuring staff do not represent their personal views as that of the setting - Inappropriate or excessive use of social media during setting hours or whilst using setting devices may result in disciplinary or legal action and/or removal of internet facilities. - Concerns regarding the online conduct of any member of our school community on social media, should be reported to the DSL and will be managed in accordance with our antibullying, allegations against staff, behaviour and child protection policies.